Plauen (Vogtland) Oberer Bahnhof: Operations

 The station has six platforms and a goods yard, as well as a loading facility for timber.

 Connections

 Railway services

 With Regional-Express services, there are daily direct connections to several major cities.
 Vogtlandbahn directly connects Plauen with almost all stations of the Vogtland district and other cities in Bavaria, Thuringia and Bohemian Vogtland.
 From June 2005 Vogtlandbahn operated the Vogtland-Express, the only direct service to Berlin, although as a rail service are now been suspended.
 Due to its function as a transport hub, the station is operated by Deutsche Bahn, which classifies it as a category 3 station.

-The following lines stop in Plauen (Vogtland) Oberer Bahnhof:

 Local transport

 The station is connected by buses and lines 1, 5 and 6 of Plauen tramways, which pass in front of the station.
 In addition, there is a taxi stand in front of the main station entrance.